Zemaneh-Yosef/royzmanimwebsite/_includes/about.md

 ##### Rabbi Meir Gavriel Elbaz

 As a Talmid of Rabbi Ovadia Yosef in Yeshivath יחוה דעת, we felt we were getting the Halachot of Hacham Ovadia when we would ask him any halachic problem.
 With an expertee in עניני דיומא (as part of his work as the English Translator for <a href="https://halachayomit.co.il/en/default.aspx">Halacha Yomit</a>), every question would be answered with a level of expertees as if it were applicable on that very day.
-We are very priviledged to have him as our personal Posek, and may Hashem help him be the light onto the pleasent nation.
+We are very priviledged to have him as our personal Posek, and may Hashem help him be the light onto the dear & pleasent nation.

+<iframe src="/assets/Haskamah.pdf" allowfullscreen style="aspect-ratio: 16/9; width: 100%;"></iframe>